Gyant raises $13.6 million for its AI telehealth platform

 Wing Venture Capital led the series A investment and was joined by Intermountain Ventures and existing investors Grazia Equity, Alpana Ventures, Techstars Ventures, and Plug and Play Ventures.

 San Francisco-based Gyant has competition in 98point6, CirrusMD, Heal, Pager, Kry, HealthTap, RubiconMD, SnapMD, Mfine, K Health, Doctor on Demand, and dozens more telemedical providers.
-In point of fact, the global telemedical market — which encompasses tech that facilitates remote medical diagnosis and treatment — is anticipated to climb from its current $38.3 billion valuation to $130.5 billion by 2025.
+The global telemedical market — which encompasses tech that facilitates remote medical diagnosis and treatment — is anticipated to climb from its current $38.3 billion valuation to $130.5 billion by 2025.
 That’s likely not an overestimate, given that a recent survey by Becker Hospital Review found over 67% of people in the U.S. believe telemedicine is better than in-person visits.

 In anticipation of a surge in remote patients, the $2 trillion U.S. CARES Act sought to waive some of the financial and health care coverage difficulties around telehealth.
 For instance, the Centers for Medicare and Medicaid Services said it would temporarily pay clinicians to provide services for beneficiaries residing across the country, and the Federal Communications Commission (FCC) unveiled a $200 million plan to boost telehealth services by purchasing the necessary services and equipment.